gfort-lab/OpSiMorE/README.md

 <!-- Required extensions: mathjax, headerid(level=3)-->

-# OpSiMore/FIEM
+# OpSiMorE/FIEM
 #
-**OpSiMore** is a web repositery for the contributions of the OpSiMorE team.
+**OpSiMorE** is a web repositery for the contributions of the OpSiMorE team.

 **Author**: [Gersende Fort](<https://perso.math.univ-toulouse.fr/gfort/>)